 If you want to change jobs you must contact ASSE ASPIRE immediately to discuss your situation.
-You cannot change jobs without getting ASSE ASPIRE's prior authorization, or your program will have to be terminated.
+You cannot change jobs without getting ASSE ASPIRE's prior authorization, giving your Host Employer 2 week notice, or your program will have to be terminated.
 You cannot start working with another Host Employer unless ASSE ASPIRE has approved the new Host Employer and has given you authorization.
 If you begin working at another Host Employer that has not been approved your program may be TERMINATED.